Recruiting during a pandemic: Campus standout finds ways to connect with college coaches

 WICHITA, Kan.
-(Ksnw)- Campus high standout Sterling Chapman has already received multiple college offers during a time when he can’t event visit the schools.
+(KSNW) – Campus high standout Sterling Chapman has already received multiple college offers during a time when he can’t even visit the schools.

 The fallout from the coronavirus has trickled down to the point that college basketball coaches have had to find new ways of recruiting athletes.
 For Chapman, that meant receiving more face-time video calls and regularly hearing from coaches virtually.